Geography Club: Plot

 Gunnar persuades Russel to go on a second double date with the girls, this time at a cabin outside town.
 Russel is again pressured for sex and when Gunnar refuses to drive him home, Russel storms off.
 He phones Kevin who drives out to get him and they end up making out.

 When rumors are spread by his unhappy date and her friend saying about a gay kid wanting to start a Gay/Straight Alliance, and that it must be Russel because he wouldn't make out with the girl.
 Kevin starts avoiding him.
 By lunchtime, Russell has nowhere to sit in the cafeteria except by Brian, as they are now both outcasts.
 Brian writes in an application for a Gay-Straight club making people think he's the "gay kid".
 Russel asks Brian whether he's gay, and Brian says No but he doesn't want others to get treated like he is.
 The Geography Club resumes meeting this time seeking more open membership as an official club.
 After a showdown with the principal, approval is given and a liaison teacher appointed.
-Gunnar apologizes to Russel and says he always knew he must be gay and he's sorry he pushed him into the dates.
+Gunnar apologizes to Russel and says he always knew he must be gay and he's sorry he pushed him into dates.
 Kevin isn't willing to be out and he ends his romance with Russel.